 In short, being homeless in America is a state of being that is akin to drowning, with society circling in a lifeboat alternately asking why you’re drowning, berating you for drowning, and demanding payment to come aboard.
 Upon release, I found the idea of repeating this cycle unbearable, and decided to remain sober and hoped to change my life.

 When I was released my social worker informed me that the project was running a two-week trial hire for up to 15 new employees.
-After applying, I remember being very eager to try this relatively new idea of keeping a job, something I hadn’t done since being discharged from the military in 2012.
+After applying, I remember being very eager to try this relatively new idea of keeping a job, something I hadn’t done since being discharged from the military.

 For me, the organic meal the farm provides on workdays, as well as it being a 5 hour workday was perfect for the homeless being introduced to an alternative to the wild lifestyle they are used to.
 The project also has the addition of a social worker for each of its trainees, who help the fledgling employees navigate a world that probably moved past them in the years on the street, and can be quite intimidating.

 I truly wish with every fiber of my being that the farm could help more of the homeless and disenfranchised people in Santa Cruz that truly need and desire help.
 Right now the project only has room for 17 trainees, and if these lucky few approach life wanting sobriety as well as a job, their chances of success are much higher.

 The Homeless Garden Project is a society, on a miniature scale, that genuinely cares about

 you and wants you to succeed.
 It also, in my opinion, surpasses probation and court mandated programs in actually helping people experiencing homelessness achieve a fruitful life.

 Two of the most concrete goals I have achieved are a commitment to sobriety and a relation with the Veterans Resource Center that has proven very beneficial in terms of housing and transportation.